 Related reading: Honey, the ultimate survival food

 Although liquor can help you cope with a stressful emergency situation, getting drunk when you have to face a crisis is not the way to go.
 You should make good use of liquor’s proprieties and any alcoholic beverage of 80 proof or more will burn quite well.
-You can use hard alcohol to start a fire, to disinfect needles or other instruments, to repel bugs, to relieve poison ivy and the list goes on.
+Hard alcohol can be used to start a fire, to disinfect needles or other instruments, to repel bugs, to relieve poison ivy and the list goes on.
 You can even use it as lamp fuel or to make herbal tinctures.
 Liquor is one of the household items that you can easily find in every house and you should make the most of it.

-A CD or DVD can make a good signaling mirror during a disaster and it will work great for catching the attention of the rescue teams.
-You can also use a CD to start a fire and although it make take some time, it will do the job.
+A CD or DVD can make a good signaling mirror during a disaster.
+It will work great for catching the attention of the rescue teams.
+You can also use a CD to start a fire and although it may take some time, it will do the job.
 You can even use CDs to keep birds from poaching your produce, just hang them in your garden and they will do the trick.